Multiple Access Channel with Common Message and Secrecy constraint: Notations and System Model

+\end{definition} for sufficiently large $n$.
 Note that secrecy requirement (\ref{TarifSecrecy}) implies: that also has been shown in \cite{cooperation}.
 The secrecy capacity region of the MAWC-CM is defined as the closure of the set of all achievable rate tuples $(R_{0},R_{1},R_{2})$.